adegard/markdown-cv/index.md

 *Fluent in French, Italian, and English, I am able to communicate effectively with a wide range of clients and stakeholders.*

-*I have a love for programming, which I use to improve my work processes (Google apps scripts, javascript, HTML...).*
+*I have a love for programming small apps or scripts, which I use to improve my work processes.*

 *I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with customers.*